dealii/code-gallery/Swift-Hohenberg-Solver/README.md

 reasonably well behaved for small values of $r$ and $g_1$, but there are interesting behaviors that occur when $g_1$ is smaller or larger than $r$ in magnitude, so this allows us room to vary $g_1$ and explore these behavior.
+Additionally, we choose $r = 0.3$ because this matches the parameters used by Gurevich in \cite{Gurevich}.
+We chose our parameters to match so that we could compare the output of our program to the results presented in \cite{Gurevich}, which was useful for validating that our code was functioning properly during the developement process.
 To summarize, this code solves:

 @f{align*}{
     \frac{\partial u}{\partial t} = 0.3u - (1 + \Delta)^2 u + g_1 u^2 - u^3